 Naturally, all humans coexist with a population of healthy gut bacteria called microbiome.
 A healthy microbiome enhances healthy brain function, which can lead to the likelihood of fostering a positive affect.
 Additionally, a healthy microbiome may prevent Leaky Gut Syndrome: where bacteria, incompletely digested proteins, fats, and waste not normally absorbed by the body, may “leak” out of the intestines into the bloodstream.
 Having too many “bad” bacteria in our bloodstream triggers an autoimmune reaction, where lots of inflammatory chemicals like cytokines are released which can lead to gastrointestinal problems such as abdominal bloating, excessive gas and cramps, fatigue, food sensitivities, joint pain, skin rashes, and autoimmunity.

-For those with persistent gastrointestinal issues such as Leaky Gut Syndrome, Irritable Bowel Syndrome (IBS) and Small Intestine Bacterial Overgrowth (SIBO) finding a diet that creates balance throughout the body can be an ongoing struggle.
+For those with persistent gastrointestinal issues such as Leaky Gut Syndrome, Irritable Bowel Syndrome (IBS) and Small Intestine Bacterial Overgrowth (SIBO) finding a smart diet choice that creates balance throughout the body can be an ongoing struggle.
 Nutritionist Sara Khan provides the following pearls of wisdom for those seeking some relief.
 According to Sara, the following foods can contribute to symptoms such as gas, bloating, constipation and diarrhea: